wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 1. Save the script below as "mitobim_rename.sh" and run the shell script (sh mitobim_rename.sh) in the "mitobim_results" directory created in Part 2.
 Explanations of the script steps are given in the text of the script.

-#### Note: If the number of iterations was changed from the default 4 in Part 2, "iteration4" must be changed in the script below in line 14.

-4. Final renamed contigs files and log files will be copied to a directory called "mitobim_logs_and_final_contigs"
+2. Final renamed contigs files and log files will be copied to a directory called "mitobim_logs_and_final_contigs"

 ```
 #!/bin/sh